AliManjotho/BIT-Thesis-2025-MAY/README.md

 # BIT-Thesis-2025-MAY
 The latest latex template for BIT-Thesis submission (Masters and PhD) (MAY 2025).
-This is the fork of "https://bithesis.bitnp.net" with some adjustments.
+This is the fork of <kbd>"https://bithesis.bitnp.net"</kbd> with some adjustments.

 ## Setup the environment
 1. Download TexLive
 ```
 https://eu.mirrors.cicku.me/ctan/systems/texlive/Images/texlive2025.iso
 ```
-3. Install TexLive by running install-tl-windows.exe
+3. Install TexLive by running <kbd>install-tl-windows.exe</kbd>
 4. Confirm installation
 5. Open PowerShell for Windows and run following commands one-by-one